james-priest/udacity-nanodegree-mws/docs/course-notes/responsive-images.md

 [![ri8-6](../assets/images/sm_ri8-6.jpg)](../assets/images/full-size/ri8-6.png)

-You can use CSS to add a background pattern to an element orther page itself.
+You can use CSS to add a background pattern to an element or the page itself.
 And you can combine that with gradients and other CSS effects.

 [![ri8-7](../assets/images/sm_ri8-7.jpg)](../assets/images/full-size/ri8-7.png)